1979 Nebraska Cornhuskers football team: Oklahoma

 A hard fought battle for the Big 8 title resulted in disappointment for Nebraska, who surrendered a 4-point halftime lead as Oklahoma overpowered the Blackshirts, who had been ranked #1 against the run leading up to this game.
 The final score of the day came from Nebraska's second-ever fumblerooski, picked up by All-American guard Randy Schleusener.

 Houston

 The Cornhuskers got onto the scoreboard first with a 1st-quarter touchdown, but offensive production stalled as Houston caught up and tied the Cornhuskers before halftime.
-The Cougers gave up an interception and lost three of seven fumbles during the game, giving Nebraska a 4-1 turnover margin edge, but Houston's passing and rushing efforts were successful enough to overcome the setbacks.
+The Cougars gave up an interception and lost three of seven fumbles during the game, giving Nebraska a 4–1 turnover margin edge, but Houston's passing and rushing efforts were successful enough to overcome the setbacks.
 Nebraska gained a slim 3-point lead with little more than 3 minutes to play, but Houston marched down the field and put one more touchdown into the end zone with just 12 seconds on the clock, handing Nebraska a loss to close the season.